Exploring the Advantages of Quantum Generative Adversarial Networks in Generative Chemistry: Introduction

 The innate advantages of VQC are suited for computational resource-demanding tasks, such as identifying possible chemical reaction pathways and predicting molecule structures.
 The ground state energy of different molecule configurations reveals the most plausible reaction mechanism.
-It is demonstrated that the ground state energy of small molecules, such as $\text{H}_2$, $\text{LiH}$, $\text{BeH}_2$ \cite{kandala2017hardware}, $\text{H}_{12}$ and diazene \cite{google2020hartree}, can be obtained by VQC, in which, the parameterized angles in the circuit are updated till the minimum energies are achieved under the given molecule configuration.
+It is demonstrated that the ground state energy of small molecules, such as $\text{H}_2$, $\text{LiH}$, $\text{BeH}_2$ \cite{kandala2017hardware}, $\text{H}_{12}$, and diazene \cite{google2020hartree}, can be obtained by VQC, \yc{where} the parameterized angles in the circuit are updated \yc{iteratively on the classical computer until} the minimum energies are achieved under the given molecule configuration.
 Furthermore, the obtained ground state energies are shown to be consistent with the results from the classical Full-CI calculation \cite{gao2021computational}.
+In addition, Gircha et al. \cite{gircha2021training} trained a discrete variational autoencoder (DVAE) for generative chemistry and drug design.
+Their model is small enough to fit an annealer and produce drug-like molecules.